oasis-tcs/openc2-glossary/glossary.md

 Figure 1

-Some OpenC2 use cases come from the
-_**Integrated Adaptive Cyber Defense**_<sup>[def](#iacd)</sup>
+The original impetus for OpenC2 came out of the _**Integrated Adaptive Cyber Defense**_<sup>[def](#iacd)</sup>
 (IACD) work going on within the US Government, academia, and industry.
 Since IACD terminology is used in some OpenC2 use cases, it will